 About this blog

 “It would be nice to talk about this into a blog, to help the next one who meets the same problem!”

 This is what I say, every time I come across a new challenge or problem and I cannot find the related documentation.
 Or, when I found an undocumented strange behavior on a network equipment or protocol.
 As network engineer since 1996, I said this phrase millions of times.
 So, here it is now: I created this blog.

 I will talk here mostly about Cisco, Meraki and Huawei network systems, the related softwares for network planning, design, operations, troubleshooting and automation, and about my learning experiences in networking, software scripting and cloud.

 My name is Jerome Tissieres, I live in Switzerland and I am network engineer since 1996.

 My current position is senior network systems engineer at Swisscom for enterprise customers.

 I am doing consulting and building network enterprise solutions in routing, switching, wireless and security technologies based on Cisco, Huawei and Meraki products.
-I also build WAN MPLS/VPN circuits for business customers in my area, and participates to the development and enhancements of Swisscom enterprise products and services.
+I also build managed WAN MPLS/VPN circuits for business customers in my area, and participates to the development and enhancements of Swisscom enterprise products and services.

 Before that, I held many different network engineer positions, you can find my complete professional experience on my linkedin page.

 During that time, I kept an important place for learning and self-study.
 I love learning, study and practice new technologies, and I also like to share this knowledge with other people.
-Working as a network engineer for over 20 years, I have constantly learned: on network technologies of course, but also on network designs, best practices, troubleshooting methods, configurations and fault management, monitoring and scripting.
+Working as a network engineer for over 20 years, I have constantly learned: on network technologies of course, but also on network design, best practices, troubleshooting methods, configurations and fault management, monitoring and scripting.
 And I am still learning.
-For example on network automation, software defined networking (SDN) and network functions virtualization (NFV).
-Sometimes, I needed to be very creative to build a temporary workaround to save a customer from a very bad situation.
+For example on network automation, software defined networking (SDN), Python scripting and network functions virtualization (NFV).
 And this is why I have a passion for this job; you always learn and you have to learn always!

 I currently hold the following certifications: